Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 Can Custom Blinds deliver venetian blinds anywhere in South Africa?

 Yes.
-All venetian blinds from the Custom Blinds online shop are made to your measurements and delivered nationwide with tracking.
+All venetian blinds from the Custom Blinds online shop are made to your measurements and delivered to Johannesburg, Cape Town, Durban, Pretoria, Port Elizabeth, Bloemfontein and nationwide with tracking.
 For Garden Route clients in Knysna, George, Plettenberg Bay, Sedgefield and Mossel Bay, Duncan offers on-site measurement and professional installation.

 What is Plaswood and is it better than aluminium for venetian blinds?